How to Make a Rock Garden

-It's great fun carefully choosing and arranging the rocks to make it look artistic and stylish.
-Try to maintain a naturalistic look when you arrange the stones in your landscaping project because exaggeration is never a sign of good taste.
+It’s great fun carefully choosing and arranging the rocks to make it look artistic and stylish.
+Try to maintain a naturalistic look when you arrange the stones in your landscaping project.

-To begin, make a raised bed with rocks and soil.
-For making this raised bed to build a rock garden you should use large rocks for the bottom, and smaller ones for the top.
+To begin, make a raised bed with rocks and soil using large rocks for the bottom, and smaller ones for the top.

 It’s hard work and fun but basically that’s it: now you only have to choose, arrange and plant your chosen rock plants.